-If you have any questions or experience difficulty in completing the form, please contact your personal tutor, the Student Hub at Stoke or the Information Points at Stafford or Shrewsbury, the Students' Union Advice Centre or your Student Guidance Advisors who are there to provide specialist information, as well as confidential, impartial advice.
+If you have any questions or experience difficulty in completing the form, please contact your personal tutor, the Student Connect Team, Students' Union Advice Team, or a Money & Guidance Advisor who are there to provide specialist information, as well as confidential, impartial advice.

 Please refer to the Exceptional Circumstances section of your Course Handbook or see the relevant section in our Academic Award Regulations.